Topscientist/boom-bot/README.md

 A pull request requires **1 approving review** to be submitted (This may be changed over time).
 This means someone else must review your added code and approve it to go live.

-You require to have a signed commit request, meaning your code must be signed by GitHub's verified signature (Basically all code will have this).
-More information can be found here: https://docs.github.com/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits

 You may submit a pull request on anything here but the .gitignore file.
 PR's for this file will be deleted.

 ## Docs